riyas123md/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Practical values are close to theoretical values.
 ## Viva Questions
 1. What is a Non-Inverting Amplifier?
+	A Non-Inverting Amplifier is an operational amplifier (op-amp) configuration where the input signal is applied to the non-inverting (+) terminal, and the output is fed back to the inverting (−) terminal through a resistor network.
+This setup amplifies the input signal without changing its phase—meaning the output waveform is in the same phase as the input.
 2. What is the gain formula?
+		Av​=Vin​/Vout​​=1+R1​/Rf​​
 3. Why is output in phase?
+	In a non-inverting amplifier, the output is in phase with the input because of how the signal is applied and how negative feedback works in the op-amp circuit.

+Key Reason

+The input signal is applied to the non-inverting (+) terminal of the op-amp.
+An ideal op-amp amplifies the difference between its inputs:
 4. What happens if Rf increases?
+In a non-inverting amplifier, increasing the feedback resistor Rf directly affects the voltage gain of the circuit.
 5. What is the input impedance of non-inverting amplifier?
+Zin​=∞